Write for Us: Information for Authors

 Send your proposal to uxmagazine at uxpa dot org

 The editorial team will review your proposal and decide whether to accept it for publication.
-If your article idea is accepted, it (and you) will be assigned to an editor, who will work with you to prepare the article for publication.
+Once accepted, you will write a draft, then work with one of our crack editorial team members to prepare the article for publication.

 Please read the magazine editorial guidelines for information about style and formatting.